csumpter/dryline/README.md

 ![](docs/dryline.jpg)

 ## Purpose
-Dryline is a Clojure library that programmatically builds specs for CloudFormation resource types.
-In the UNIX tooling mindset, Dryline does not build or deploy CloudFormation templates.
+Dryline is a Clojure library that programmatically builds specs for CloudFormation resource types and validates templates.
+In the UNIX tooling mindset, Dryline does not handle the lifecycle of CloudFormation stacks.

 ## Usage